joealden/corum-client/docs/2-design.md

 As quoted from Wikipedia's article on SPAs:
 > This approach avoids interruption of the user experience between successive pages, making the application behave more like a desktop application.

+If you would like to find out more information about Vue, visit the documentation at the following link. ([vuejs.org](https://vuejs.org/))

 #### Route Summary (The Client)